ConfettiFX/The-Forge-Blog/workflow_defines_the_product.md

 Why is that so important?
 * It has a toll on team morale.
 People get frustrated and annoyed by low productivity, many often leave because of that.
 * It costs a lot of money.
-How much time your team has to wait for 1 hour until the build is finished?
+How much time does your team have to wait until the build is finished?
 Multiply that by the hourly wage, then add an extra hour that is needed to get back into the "flow" - suddenly it's hundreds of thousands of dollars every year, or even more if the team is big.
 * It's often one of the factors that lead to crunch.
 Low productivity means it takes more time to get the job done, but the deadlines stay the same.

 Please do not make bad editor UI 🙁